Christians & Suicide

 But that person would still go to Heaven, and his/her works would still be tried as by fire to leave only what is good.
 Only the people who die without trusting fully in the saving grace of Christ will go to Hell.”

-First she plays the Once Saved, Always Saved card (sending the self-murder to heaven), but closes her commentary without any consideration to the irrational atheist who couldn’t get past their lack of intellect (sending the those without trust to hell).
+First she plays the Once Saved, Always Saved card (sending the self-murder to heaven), but then closes her commentary without any consideration to the irrational atheist who couldn’t get past their lack of intellect (sending those without trust in Jesus to hell).

 Murder, okay.
 Lack of trust, not so much.